WhitLib/election-analysis/README.md

 To find the candidates, their number of votes, and percentage of total votes, the following code snippets were used:

+1. Create a candidate options list and candidate votes dictionary
+2. In a for statement, get the candidate name for each row
+3. If the candidate does not match any existing candidate, add it to the candidate list
+4. Create a for statement that retrieves the final candidate vote count and percentage
+5. Print the results to the terminal and save to the text file

 ### 2.5 Winning Candidate